MAGI-ERP/MAGI-ERP.github.io/source/index.html.md

 ' Initialize the object, connect with the license server, validate the license and available users ' objWinMAGI.InitOleObject("<path\to\winmagi>", "<DATA directory name>")

-' InitOleObject takes a few seconds as it communicates with the MAGI License Server asynchronously.
+' InitOleObject can take a few seconds as it communicates with the MAGI License Server asynchronously.

 Dim objWinMAGI = CreateObject("WinMAGI.ApiBase")
 Dim lnResult As Int16 = objWinMAGI.InitOleObject("c:\winmagi", "DATA")